 You may be able to deter them by painting over the putty, or by using a synthetic putty, such as Arbolite, which doesn’t contain linseed.
 Find out more about birds and windows.

-It's summer, why have the birds suddenly vanished from my garden?
+It's summer, why have all the garden birds suddenly vanished?

 This is a question we are regularly asked in the summer.
 Unless you are finding dead birds, then there is really nothing to worry about.
 In late summer, birds are nearing the end of a period of hectic activity: the breeding season.

 Many of them will go through a period of moult to renew worn or juvenile plumage.
 While they are losing their flight feathers, they are vulnerable, so conceal themselves from predators.